Parish Footpaths & Walks

 - Apply for grants to fund specific improvement projects and appoint contractors to carry out the work

 - Carry out small maintenance tasks, with local volunteers where appropriate

 - Attend annual P3 workshops

 Recreational walking guides for exploring the footpaths around the Oakford area are available at The Red Lion Hotel or online here.

-Problems with footpaths?
-If you encounter any issues when using the footpaths, such as fallen trees, please let the Tony and Maggie Northcott know by calling them on 01398 351320.
+If you encounter any issues when using the footpaths, such as fallen trees, please let Tony Northcott know by calling him on 01398 351320.